ovokojo/meeting-agent/README.md

 python main.py
 ```

+3. Select your audio input device (or press Enter for default)
+4. Enter your preferred wake phrase (or press Enter to use the default "hey Cora")
-3. When the bot is listening, say "hey bot" followed by your question
+5. When the assistant is listening, say your wake phrase followed by your question
-4. The bot will respond with both text and audio
+6. The assistant will respond with both text and audio
-5. Continue the conversation naturally - context is maintained
+7. Continue the conversation naturally - context is maintained

 ## Configuration

 Updated configuration options:
-- `WAKE_PHRASE`: The trigger phrase (default: "hey bot")
+- `WAKE_PHRASE`: Customizable at launch (default: "hey Cora")
 - `VOICE_CHARACTER`: Choose from "alloy", "echo", "fable", "onyx", "nova", or "shimmer"
 - `MAX_CONVERSATION_HISTORY`: Number of turns to keep in memory (default: 5)